amreyes11/Final-Project-Grp-4/README.md

 	*  higher number of adverse cases and a higher risk adjusted rate are seen in more poverty-ridden counties with worse hospital ratings than in less poverty-ridden counties.

 # Project Review
-Other factors that could potentially provide more insight into the data exploration phase and show a different outcome:
+Other factors that could potentially provide more insight into the data exploration phase and paint a different, perhaps more insightful picture:

 	1. Social Determinants of the Health Theory Model
 	2. Examining the levels of the following for practitioners: